Earn college credit while still in high school!

 What about articulated credit?

-Articulated credit comes from specific agreements between ACC and your high school or middle school, or from ACC and a four-year college.
+Articulated credit comes from specific agreements between ACC and your high school or from ACC and a four-year college.
 These agreements allow you to complete a class at your high-school and transfer that credit to ACC if you decide to take classes as an ACC student.
-Sometimes concurrent enrollment can help you make the most of articulated credit programs.

 For more information, see High School Transfer Agreements.